Judicial Internship/Apprenticeship

 What do Interns do while attending court proceedings?

 It varies.
-Most simply watch and, when possible, ask questions of the judges, attorneys, or police officers whom they meet.
+You seldom do any “work” at court.
+Most interns simply watch and, when possible, ask questions of the judges, attorneys, or police officers whom they meet.
 Others arrange tours of court facilities or meet with attorneys at their offices or for meals.
 Many interns “buddy” up and attend with their fellow interns.
 This helps to make things less scary and makes the experience more enjoyable.
-Each intern is assigned to a judge who mentors him or her.
-Many interns make it a habit of visiting their mentors on a regular basis.
+There are one or two judges who act as the program’s official coordinators/mentors but students report being mentored by multiple judges.

 Who sets your hourly schedule and who keeps track of your hours?

-If able to attend court you set your own schedule.
+You set your own schedule.
 You decide what days and what hours to attend court.
 Upon arriving at court each day, interns sign in and when they leave they sign out.
-The supervising judge keeps track of your hours and reports them to Professor Ringel.
+Court staff keeps track of your hours and reports them to Professor Ringel.
 It’s all very easy and flexible.

 Please note that the best days are typically Tuesdays, Wednesdays, and Thursdays.
 Little, if anything, happens on Fridays.